-- We have assessed whether there have been any significant changes in actuarial assumptions, methods and underlying regulations used in calculations. - Significant changes during the period in pension plan benefits, plan assets or membership profiles which affect liabilities have been evaluated. - We have involved our own actuarial specialist to assess the appropriateness of the actuarial assumptions and calculations performed by the external actuary. - We have evaluated whether the plan assets are adequate to cover the Pension Plan liabilities, under the methods and assumptions used. - Additionally, the adequacy of consolidated financial statement disclosures, including disclosures of key assumptions, judgements and sensitivities has been evaluated.
+- We evaluated the design and implementation and operating effectiveness of the controls that the Group has set for the liability calculations related to the pension plan. - We have assessed whether there have been any significant changes in actuarial assumptions, methods and underlying regulations used in calculations compared to previous period. - We have evaluated the significant changes in pension plan benefits, plan assets or membership profiles which affect liabilities during the period. - We have involved our own actuarial specialist to assess the appropriateness of the actuarial assumptions and calculations. - We have evaluated whether the plan assets are adequate to cover the Pension Plan liabilities, under the methods and assumptions used. - We have evaluated the adequacy of the disclosures, including disclosures of key assumptions, judgements and sensitivities.